kframework/javascript-semantics/PLDI15-AEC.README.md

 $ cd /home/kjs/javascript-semantics
 $ ./run-all.sh
 ```
 NOTE: Running all of the test will take several hours even in a native machine.
 Thus, running it in a virtual machine would be too heavy.
+(For example, `run-all.sh` took ~35 hours in the given VirtualBox VM
+on the top of a machine with Intel Xeon CPU 3.40GHz and DDR3 RAM 8GB 1600MHz.)
 We recommend you to install KJS in a native machine so that you can save time to reproduce all of the results.
 (Minimum RAM requirement: 4GB).